pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Changing the Planning Algorithm
 -------------------

-In the introductory example given at the top of this tutorial, you may have noticed that we defined the planning algorithm or training loop (``JaxBackpropPlanner``) separately from the controller.
+In the introductory example, you may have noticed that we defined the planning algorithm separately from the controller.
 Therefore, it is possible to incorporate new planning algorithms into pyRDDLGym simply by extending the ``JaxBackpropPlanner`` class.

 pyRDDLGym currently provides one such extension based on backtracking line-search, which adaptively selects a learning rate at each iteration whose gradient update